SAP-docs/preview.developer.concur.com/src/api-guides/e-receipts-new.markdown

 * You should select General eReceipt type or Grand Transportation eReceipt type from the [Supported Receipt type](https://developer.concur.com/api-reference/receipts/supported-receipt-types.html) list and retrieve the list [schemas](https://developer.concur.com/api-reference/receipts/get-started.html) for the selected receipt types.
 * To ensure that you are using the correct endpoint URLs, the safest practice is to check the service index before every request.
 [Get service Index](https://developer.concur.com/api-reference/receipts/endpoints.html#endpoint-service-index)
 * We generate a standard receipt if you do not provide a receipt image.
-* We will display your app logo in standard generated receipts (size 100x100 px).
+* We can display your app logo in standard generated receipts (size 100x100 px).
+Please send your company logo image file (.png) to [PlatformCertification@sap.com](mailto:PlatformCertification@sap.com).
 * If your app currently generates a receipt image, (.png, .jpg, .tif, .pdf, or other image file), you can include it in your post.
 Follow the requirement of [supported image formats](https://developer.concur.com/api-reference/receipts/endpoints.html#definitions-of-resources) if you are posting the eReceipts with images.

 ### Post a General eReceipt